swift-server/swift-service-lifecycle/README.md

     eventLoopGroup.syncShutdownGracefully
 )

-// register another resource that should be shut down when the application exits.
+// register another resource that should be started when the application starts
+// and shut down when the application exits.
 //
-// in this case, we are registering an `HTTPClient`
+// in this case, we are registering a contrived `DatabaseMigrator`
+// and passing its `migrate` function to be called on startup
-// and passing its `syncShutdown` function to be called on shutdown let httpClient = HTTPClient(eventLoopGroupProvider: .shared(eventLoopGroup)) lifecycle.registerShutdown(
+// and `shutdown` function to be called on shutdown let migrator = DatabaseMigrator() lifecycle.register(
-    name: "httpClient",
+    name: "migrator",
-    httpClient.syncShutdown
+    start: .async(migrator.migrate),
+    shutdown: .async(migrator.shutdown)
 )

 // start the application